If you were here for Cardboard City 2015, you know it was an enormous success! Join us this year on July 15th for the best Cardboard City yet!

 When: 5:00 pm Friday July 15, 2016, until 8:00 am Saturday July 16.

 Why: To raise awareness of homelessness and raise money for Family Promise Mat-Su to support the homeless and impoverished here in the Matanuska- Susitna Valley of Alaska.

 Where: Alaska State Fairgrounds.
-Green Entrance (south side, off the Glenn Highway, near train station)
+Green Entrance (south side, off the Glenn Highway in Palmer, near train station)

 How: Become a “resident” of the city by paying "rent" for space and spending one night in a cardboard box.